MaxTheDragon/city-temp/README.md

 - Polls the API at configurable time intervals.
 - Stores this info in a simple database.
 - Displays this info to a user via a web interface.

+## Usage
+- Install like any other Symfony project.
+- Create an env.local file in your local copy's root folder and override the database settings, as well as the API key values for the OpenWeather and WeatherAPI services.
+- Add a new city by requesting it in the browser (like http://localhost/Amsterdam if localhost is your installation's domain).
+- Once it's added, the `app:update-temps` Symfony console command will keep the temperature data up-to-date in your database by running it periodically as a cron job.